Treatment Control

 - Are values of variable Y consistent with hypothesis H?

-- What is the best estimate of parameter θ?
+- What is the best estimate of parameter θ (some parameter)?

 Causality in Ecology - Introduction